 - Agecroft Hall may have connection with the famous legend “Babes in the Wood” – is a traditional children’s tale about the children who were lost in the forest.
 One of versions reports that the tale was inspired by an incident (previous interesting fact) at the hall during the reign of Edward III in 1374 year.

-- In 1561 the property passed to Anne Langley who married William Dauntesey , son of Richard Dauntesey – gentleman usher to Queen Catherine Howard who was beheaded after less than two years of marriage to Henry VIII.
+- In 1561 the property passed to Anne Langley who married William Dauntesey , son of Richard Dauntesey – gentleman usher to Queen Catherine Howard.
+Catherine was beheaded after less than two years of marriage to Henry VIII.
 This transfer happened three years before Shakespeare was born and three years after Elizabeth had become Queen of England.

 - The loss of Agecroft raised some protests in Great Britain and provoked a debate in the house of commons.